-The Scientific Steering Committee (SSC) of the 15th International Conference on Mercury as a Global Pollutant (ICMGP 2022) to be held in July 2022 in Cape Town, South Africa is now accepting nominations for the Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research.
+The Scientific Steering Committee (SSC) of the 15th International Conference on Mercury as a Global Pollutant (ICMGP 2022) to be held in July 2022 is now accepting nominations for the Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research.
 This award was established in 2011 to celebrate and recognize selected individuals who have made extraordinary lifetime achievements in mercury research, mentoring, and/or contributions to governmental policy and public outreach.

-In keeping with the tradition of prior conferences, the recipient of the 6rd Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research will be announced and celebrated at the 15th ICMGP in Cape Town, South Africa in July 2022.
+In keeping with the tradition of prior conferences, the recipient of the 6th Kathryn R. Mahaffey Lifetime Achievement Award in Mercury Research will be announced and celebrated at the 15th ICMGP in July 2022.
 The awardee will have the opportunity to make a presentation at a special award ceremony and will receive a handcrafted crystal lifetime achievement award that is transferred between award recipients at each conference as well as an award from the host country as a keepsake.
-The conference organizers will provide complimentary registration and reimburse the awardee for the costs of travel to the conference.
+The conference organizers will provide complimentary registration to the 2022 virtual edition and reimburse the awardee for the costs of travel to the 2024 conference.

 The selection committee for this award will not accept self-nominations.
 All nominees are expected to have made contributions to global mercury research and policy, not only regional issues.
 All nominations must follow the formatting and length requirements outlined below or will not be considered by the selection committee.
 The nominations will be reviewed and the awardee selected by an independent review committee of up to seven individuals (excluding all nominees and nominators) chosen by the Scientific Steering Committee.
 The winner will be announced at least two months before the conference.

 Nominations packages should be e-mailed to the 15th ICMGP Organizing Committee no later than October 8, 2021.